 List your association’s goals for the next five years.
 Then, explain how your tech strategy will help meet those goals.

 Section 2.
 Coverage period

 Define how long your strategy will remain in effect.
-Your IT strategy should be at least a five-year plan, which you should revisit annually.
+Your IT plan should be at least a five-year plan, which you should revisit annually.
 These yearly updates will allow you to make necessary adjustments and corrections.

 Section 3.
 Limitations & Requirements

 Discuss what considerations you took into account when developing your strategy.
 Do you have an event coming up?
 Do you expect some disruptions in your plans?
-Anything that may affect your IT strategy should be included.
+Anything that may affect your strategy should be included.

 Section 4.
 IT Vision Statement

 Remember your strategy is strategic, not tactical.
 Talk about the “whats” and “whens” of your IT vision, rather than the “hows” of getting it done.
 What needs to change in IT to meet your goals?